WTJU: WXTJ

 Hiring professional staff in the 1990s necessitated removing WTJU from limits on non-university-affiliated members that bind student organizations and club sports.
 Initially brought on to keep the station running over breaks, community members began making up an increasing proportion of announcers in the 1990s and 2000s.
 In response to declining student involvement, WTJU founded WXTJ-LP (100.1 FM), a sister station run and staffed entirely by students, in October 2013.
 WXTJ operates within WTJU's building and primarily consists of rock, hip hop, and electronic music.
 Several student DJs host programs on both stations.

 Programming

-WTJU allows its volunteer DJs to play nearly anything they choose, as long as it does not violate Federal Communications Commission (FCC) rules for decency.
-All of WTJU's DJs are volunteers from the community, including U.Va. students, faculty and staff, alumni, and community members.
+WTJU allows its volunteer DJs to play nearly anything they choose within Federal Communications Commission (FCC) rules.
+All of WTJU's DJs are volunteers, including students, faculty, staff, alumni, and community members.
 Most of the shows feature music and are broadly categorized into classical, folk, jazz and blues, and rock.
-The music across all genres tends to be highly eclectic, with a heavy emphasis on music that is rarely, if ever, heard on commercial radio stations.
+The music across all genres tends to be eclectic, with an emphasis on music that is seldom heard on commercial radio stations.

-The station is not a member of NPR, although its schedule includes some spoken-word programming in overnights and short public-affairs modules during and between shows.
+The station's schedule includes some spoken-word programming in overnights and short public-affairs modules during and between shows.